Text Link

 Signs & symptoms of exercise addiction

-• Feeling guilty or shameful about not exercising
+• Feeling irritable or anxious when not exercising

 • Lying about how much you exercise